Industrial Food Freeze Dryer Guide

 Estimate Energy and Operating Cost Before Buying

-The purchase price is only one part of the project cost.
+Although the purchase price is important, it is only one part of the project cost.
 For industrial production, electricity, steam, labor, maintenance, downtime, and drying time can affect profit more than the initial price.

 Why Low Price Can Become Expensive